pittcsc/pittcswiki/src/guides/zero-to-offer/index.md

 	- /zero-to-offer/intro
 ---

-> todo add related resources to the zero to offer guides

 Zero to Offer (02O) is a seminar series held by the Pitt Computer Science Club dedicated to accelerating your tech career through personal guidance, lectures, mock interviews, resume reviews, networking opportunities, and certification.

 These guides are a part of the course!